oVirt/ovirt-site/source/feature/vmdevices-rework.html.md

 #### Phase 1.2

 Legacy configuration had lower number of devices than current conf has.
 There exists a code that, given legacy conf, returns correct specification list.
 These devices are Drive, NetworkInterfaceController, Sound, Video, Graphics and Controller.
 These methods called getConf${device} are currently in VM class.
 One possible destination for these methods are the device modules (not the classes).
 Moving these and respecting pep8 yields module functions `spec_list_from_legacy_conf`.
+This also requires purification of the methods, which isn't exactly complex because each one of them contains reference to VM's conf and possibly arch.
+Therefore, to make them easily iterable, the final signature should be `spec_list_from_legacy_conf(conf, arch)`.